Last Updated on October 24, 2022 by The Filtery Staff

 What About Organic Candy Corn?

-Unfortunately, we haven’t been able to find any brands that carry organic candy corn… YumEarth used to but it looks like they’re not making it this year.
+Unfortunately, I haven’t been able to find any brands that carry organic candy corn… YumEarth used to, but it looks like they’re not making it this year.

 If you’re an over-achiever you can make your own candy corn using organic ingredients (but to be completely honest, it’s not going to taste the same as the store-bought stuff!)